Commands

 --repeat-days | Days for weekly recurrence (repeatable) | |

---repeat-until | Recurrence end date | |
+--repeat-until | Recurrence end date (a bare date includes the whole day) | |

 --interactive | -i | Use guided interactive form |